Strategy

 Explore and build prototypes

 One day, AI tools might allow us to abandon conventional design practices.
-Until that, they can reduce time spent on design exploration, encourages rapid iteration, and accelerates product development, all while keeping the focus on user needs and business goals.
+Until that, they can reduce time spent on design exploration, encourages rapid iteration, and accelerate product development, all while keeping the focus on user needs and business goals.

 As design time reduces rapidly, there is more opportunity on conceptualizing, testing and ultimately building a better thing for the customer.